Greinke takes no-hitter into 7th, Diamondbacks beat Nats 5-0

 Greinke retired the first 10 Nationals before hitting Eaton in the foot with a pitch.
 Rendon followed with a liner back to Greinke, who doubled Eaton off first.

+“He’s locked in,” Lovullo said of Greinke, who has 13 1/3 scoreless innings in his past two starts.
+“This is my third year with him and when he gets on these rolls you just sit back and get out of the way.”

 The 35-year-old ace has never thrown a no-hitter in the majors.
 He took one into the eighth inning against Pittsburgh in 2017 but lost it on Gregory Polanco’s homer.
-Greinke pitched a one-hit shutout in 2009 against Seattle.

 The last Diamondbacks pitcher to throw a no-hitter was Edwin Jackson on June 25, 2010, against Tampa Bay.